Mítikah

 Mítikah (in Spanish a homonym of "Mítica" i.e. "Mythical") is a mixed-use building complex with Mexico City's tallest skyscraper in the Benito Juárez borough of southern Mexico City across the Circuito Interior inner ring road from Coyoacán.
 It opened on 23 September 2022.
 The tower was integrated with neighboring properties into a mixed-use residential, office, retail and medical complex, at around 1,000,000 sq. m., the largest in Latin America.

-Its completion was initially planned for 2015, however, financial and permits issues stopped construction in 2014.
+Its completion was initially planned for 2015, however, construction stopped in 2014.
 In 2015 Fibra Uno took over the project aiming to restart construction in early 2016.

 Torre Mítikah is currently the tallest building in the city (at 62 stories and 267 m).

 In 2016, the Mítikah skyscraper project was expanded into a complex to integrate with the neighboring Centro Bancomer (currently vacant) and Centro Coyoacán mall.